 Once you have taken the brave step to contact a counsellor, it is not unusual to feel nervous.
 Initially, it can be difficult to talk about the issues that have brought you to the therapy room.
 You may experience fear of being judged or criticised.
 Perhaps you have never felt that anyone has really listened to you or understood you, let alone accepted you.

 Your counsellor aims to create an environment that acts as a safe space for you to talk.
-There is no ‘right or wrong’ and no judgments are made.
+There is no ‘right or wrong' and no judgments are made.
 They will listen to you and guide you to explore the issues which are impacting your life.
 Together, they will help you identify where you can make changes.
-Your counsellor will also help you learn to accept the these which you cannot change.
+Your counsellor will also help you learn to accept the things which you cannot change.